karthikziffer/karthikziffer.github.io/_posts/2020-02-29-Text-Summarization.md

 <br>

 Text Summarizing is an important NLP Task.
 It comprises of two categories, abstractive summarization and extractive summarization.
-However, the real world application of text summarization is challenging such as human readability and quality.
+However, the real world application of text summarization is challenging due to human readability and quality.
 I will try to explain different research approaches and architectures employed.
-This blog post will focues on complete end to end information about text summarization.
-This blog is a comprised version of the paper
+This blog post will focus on complete end to end information about text summarization.
+This blog is a summarized version of the paper

 **Neural Abstractive Text Summarization with Sequence-to-Sequence Models: A Survey**.